 They do offer to assist you over the phone, if need be.
 They advertise a US number, as well as a UK number and state that consultation is free.
-But, if you need to fix something more urgent and unusual, you will need to fork out $79 for a one-time session, which costs more than the two-year subscription.
+But, if you need to fix something more urgent and unusual, you will need to fork out $79 for a one-time Premium support session, which costs more than the two-year subscription.

-They have a FAQ section with some basic technical information that includes system requirements, protocols and encryption, and they are very active on various social media platforms.
+They do have a FAQ section with some basic technical information that includes system requirements, protocols and encryption, and they are very active on various social media platforms.

 One of the better things about AVG Secure VPN is undoubtedly its pricing structure, and although it is not possible to opt for a monthly licence to start with, you are able to select this option later on during checkout.

 - 2-year subscription: $2.99/month (Total: $71.76 /2 years)

 This is what they state is included in all their subscriptions: